 What further analysis or methods are made possible by your method?

-: Limit length to 30 or fewer words.
+Silvia Coimbra: After performing these type of experiments one can easily decide to follow on with more specific techniques such as biochemical analysis of the cell wall.
+Limit length to 30 or fewer words.
 [1].

 INTERVIEW: Named author says the statement above in an interview-style statement while looking slightly off-camera.